sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 The connection throttling feature imposes limits on the number of connections per IP address to help mitigate malicious or abusive traffic to your applications.
 You can set the:

 * Max connection rate - Maximum connections from a single IP within the supplied rate interval (frequency in seconds)
-* Max connections - maximum simultaneous connections to allow from a single IP within the rate interval
+* Max connections - Maximum simultaneous connections to allow from a single IP within the rate interval
-* Min connections - minimum amount of connections per IP before doing any throttling
+* Min connections - Minimum amount of connections per IP before doing any throttling

 .. include:: samples/set_throttling.rst